HDVinnie/Videojs-Polyzor-skin/README.md

 $big-play-height: 1em;

-When user is inactive progress bar move to bottom of the player
+//When user is inactive progress bar move to bottom of the player
-$show-progress-bar: true; skin default true
+$show-progress-bar: true; //skin default true
 ```